The Original 5 Napkin Burger is one of the best burgers in town. Period.

 It was love at first sight — more like at first bite.
 From that moment on, the 5 Napkin Burger has been in in my life.

 The burger is near perfect.
-The meat is ground fresh, the doneness is always exactly done to my liking, and the rosemary aioli and onions really complimented the beef without overpowering it.
+The meat is ground fresh, the doneness is always exactly done to my liking, and the rosemary aioli and onions complement the beef without overpowering it.

-I love the Original 5 Napkin so much today I’ve decided to create a meatball version.
+I love the Original 5 Napkin so much today I’ve decided to create a meatball version of it.

 Basically all of the flavors of the burger, minus the bun, and bite-sized.